 I’m going to keep it short today as I’m flying home from Orlando today.
 I’ll be back with another recipe on Thursday and a recap of my trip– can’t wait to share what I did with you!

-- 1 tbsp olive oil
+- 1 tablespoon olive oil

-- 6 oz ham steak
+- 6 ounce ham steak

-- 1 onion, chopped
+- 1 whole onion chopped

-- 1 green bell pepper, seeded and chopped
+- 1 whole green bell pepper seeded and chopped

-- 2 garlic cloves, minced
+- 2 cloves garlic minced

-- 1 small can chopped green chiles
+- 4 ounce can chopped green chiles

-- 1 tsp ground cumin
+- 1 teaspoon ground cumin

-- 4 C chicken broth
+- 4 cups chicken broth

-- 1/4 tsp kosher salt
+- 1/4 teaspoon kosher salt

-- Place 2 cans of the black beans in a colander; rinse and drain.
+Place 2 cans of the black beans in a colander; rinse and drain.

-- Heat olive oil over medium-high heat.
+Heat olive oil over medium-high heat.
 Add the ham and cook, stirring occasionally, until browned, 3-4 minutes.
 Add the onion, bell peppers, and garlic.
 Add in the Cumin and chili powder, and paprika.
 Cook, stirring occasionally, until fragrant, about 1 minute.
 Add the drained beans, broth, green chiles and remaining 2 cans of beans undrained; bring to a boil.
 Reduce the heat, and simmer until slightly thickened; about 30 minutes.

 Remove the saucepan from the heat; allow to cool about 10 minutes.
 Pour 4 cups of the soup in a blender and puree.
 Return the pureed soup to the saucepan and stir in the salt.
 Cook, stirring occasionally, until heated through, about 2 minutes.